ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

-# TCGA/ICGC PanCancer - Computational Node/Cluster Launch SOP
+# TCGA/ICGC PanCancer - Computational Node/Cluster from Scratch with Bindle

 This is our SOP for how to launch clusters/nodes using Bindle specifically for use by the TCGA/ICGC PanCancer project.
 In addition to